MichaelMKKelly/LocalDeck-Review/Review.rev2.md

 ## Using the device

-As with my first LocalDeck, I do not plan to use the Configurator Tool as recompiling and flashing the firmware for a configuraation change seems silly to me...
+As with my first LocalDeck, I do not plan to use the Configurator Tool as recompiling and flashing the firmware for a configuration change seems silly to me...

-However in fairness I am probably an "advanced user" and I am able replicate the functionality of leds changing to follow states and whatnot easily with an automation.
+However in fairness I am probably an "advanced user" and I am able to replicate the functionality of leds changing to follow states and whatnot easily with an automation.

-I feel blueprints that help achive this would be a better option as it stops the need for users to use the builder tool and adopt the deck into it. however thats just my opinion and I am also absolutly sure people are happy with the current "designed method of use".
+I feel blueprints that help achieve this would be a better option as it stops the need for users to use the builder tool and adopt the deck into it.
+However, that's just my opinion and I am also absolutely sure people are happy with the current "designed method of use".

 At this point there is not much functional difference between Rev 1 and Rev 2.

-I dont see why there will be any issues setting it up to work the way I want it
+I don't see why there will be any issues setting it up to work the way I want it

-I intend to use it with a [45 dregree backbox](https://www.amazon.co.uk/dp/B09QMN3ZGJ) instead of the stock stand brackets as it is more solid and providers an angle that works better for me. the keyhole screws make this easy.
+I intend to use it with a [45 dregree backbox](https://www.amazon.co.uk/dp/B09QMN3ZGJ) instead of the stock stand brackets as it is more solid and provides an angle that works better for me.
+The keyhole screws make this easy.

 It sits under my monitor nicely
 ![image](https://github.com/user-attachments/assets/34b7ce3e-89e7-46ee-852e-66bc67b22c11)